-- The baby is about 2cm long (the size of a small bean) and weighs about 1 gram.
+- Your baby is about 2cm long (the size of a small bean) and weighs about one gram.

 - The face changes almost daily.
-Dark spots appear where the eyes and nostrils will be and indentations for the ears.
+Dark spots appear where the eyes and nostrils will be and indentations signal the ears.

 - Buds that will become the arms and legs are more noticeable.

 - The internal organs – the lungs, digestive system and excretory system – form.

 - There's growth of the pituitary gland and muscle fibres.

 - Your baby's heart has divided into chambers.